chriswernst/raspberryPi-setup-and-intro-to-cron/README.md

 #### Overview

-We will step through a brief overview of how to setup the **$10** Raspberry Pi Zero W, update it, transfer files, and automate the running of scripts.
+We will step through a brief overview of how to setup the **$10** Raspberry Pi Zero W (guide also works for Pi 3B/+), update it, transfer files, and automate the running of scripts.

 The newly release Pi Zero W boasts ***Bluetooth LE, WiFi, and a 1Ghz processor!***